-- 10. Standard Form 424B: Assurances for Non-Construction Programs Applicants are required to submit a signed SF-424B, 'Assurances for Non-Construction Programs' for acquisition proposals. - 11.
-Standard Form 424C: Budget for Construction Programs (if applicable)" Applicants are required to submit a signed SF424C "Budget for Construction Programs" for construction projects. - 12.
-Standard Form CD-511: Certification Regarding Lobbying Applicants are required to submit a form CD-511, 'Certifications Regarding Lobbying.
+10. Standard Form 424B: Assurances for Non-Construction Programs Applicants are required to submit a signed SF-424B, 'Assurances for Non-Construction Programs' for acquisition proposals.

+11. Standard Form 424C: Budget for Construction Programs (if applicable)" Applicants are required to submit a signed SF424C "Budget for Construction Programs" for construction projects.

+12. Standard Form 424D: Assurances for Non-Construction Programs Applicants are required to submit a signed SF-424C, 'Assurances for Construction Programs' for construction projects

+13. Standard Form CD-511: Certification Regarding Lobbying Applicants are required to submit a form CD-511, 'Certifications Regarding Lobbying.

-13. Standard Form LLL Disclosure of Lobbying Activities (if applicable) If applicable, applicants may be required to disclose certain lobbying activities described in form SF-LLL.
+14. Standard Form LLL Disclosure of Lobbying Activities (if applicable) If applicable, applicants may be required to disclose certain lobbying activities described in form SF-LLL.

-14. Permits and Approvals
+15. Permits and Approvals